Froql is a proc_macro based DSL for dealing with graph-like state in Rust.

 assert_eq!(1, counter);

-So a query like query!(world, Name(a), Name(b), a != b)
+So a query like query!(world, Name(a), Name(b), a != b) will not compile.

 This limitation is put in place intentionally, so that the user does not get O(n^2) scaling on accident.